fygar256/general-assembler-axx/README.md

 author: fygar256
 slide: false
 ---
 GENERAL ASSEMBLER 'axx.py'

-Its nickname is Paxx because it is written in python.
+I wrote it in python, so the nickname is Paxx.

 # Test environment